-Online MLS courses require that two assessments be proctored by ProctorU, an online proctoring service.
-The midterm and final exam in most classes are proctored.
+Online MLS courses require that all assessments be proctored by Honorlock, an online proctoring service.
 Tests are available for students only during the dates posted on the syllabus and set by the university.
-Appointments must be made with ProctorU for the designated proctored exams.
 Refer to your individual syllabi for detailed instructions.
-Failure to complete the proctored exams will result in failure of the course.
+Failure to complete the proctored exams with a grade of 70% or better will result in failure of the course.